day8/re-frame/docs/data-oriented-design.md

 for describing DOM.
 You make a data structure in the right format and Reagent acts as the "interpreter" which executes that "language".

-We can use pure data litterals:
+We can use pure data literals:
 ```clj
 [:div {:font-size 12} "Hello"]  ;; a data structure containing instructions
 ```